Your Community

 Dogs

 Dogs are not permitted in the Ginninderry Conservation Corridor.
 This is a special area which will be a sanctuary to our native birds and animals.
 No domestic animals are permitted in this area.
-In the future a dedicated dog park will be provided within Strathnairn for owners to take their dogs to run off leash.

 Within the suburb of Strathnairn dogs are able to be walked on a leash.